 How do I access my PLC course?

-Once a prospective learner has completed our online registration form, they will receive an email verifying whether or not they have qualified for enrollment in the PLC program.
+Once a prospective learner has completed our online registration form, they will receive an email verifying that they have qualified for enrollment in the PLC program.
 This email will provide instructions on how to join our PLC community and complete the final steps to enroll in available courses.

 Upon enrolling in a PLC course, the learner will be directed to the Canvas Learning Platform, where they can access course content.